 A great chef once told me that a soup is only as good as the stock.
 I have found that to be true.
 While I do keep bouillon cubes around for those harried days when I just don’t have time for stock, whenever possible I make my own.
 Once the soup season begins, I try to stay ahead of my stock supply by simultaneously making a stock for the next soup each time I make a soup.

 Occasionally, I’ll use whole veggies for a soup stock, generally I just use the cuttings or scraps of the veggies, skins and all.
 Only use fresh scraps for stock, do not use anything that is rotting or molding since the flavor will carry through.
 Stay away from veggies that impart a strong flavor like broccoli, cabbage, brussels sprouts, or mushrooms — unless those ingredients are in the soup itself.
 For example, cream of broccoli soup might contain broccoli stems in the stock and cream of mushroom would have mushrooms in the stock.
 Don’t use red beets for stock unless you want it to be very colorful!
 Gold beets are fine.

-- 1-2 onion just the ends and the skins
+- 1-2 onion ends and the skins only

-- 4 cloves garlic just the ends and the skins
+- 4 cloves garlic ends and the skins only

 - about 1 c total celery the bulbous part you don't eat and the leaves, chopped coarsely